 From a design point of view, electric fires also opened up the way that we can design our fireplaces.

 Wall-mounted fireplaces are popular today, contributing to a very minimal and contemporary style.
 Mantelpieces and hearths usually left out with these types of fireplaces.

-Electric fireplaces also reduce the demand for actual fire.
-Instead they provide electric heat combined with visual effects that looks like fire.
+Electric fireplaces also reduce the demand for an actual fire.
+Instead, they provide electric heat combined with visual effects that look like fire.
 It’s much better for the environment and our homes.
 Electric fireplaces are also easier to move within our homes and are much more efficient to install.

 Try a Linear Fireplace in your Modern Home